MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ### Configure your job name

-Use the Azure Machine Learning jobs parameter `display_name` to configure the name of the run.
+Use the Azure Machine Learning jobs parameter `display_name` to configure the name of the job.
 Make sure not to use `mlflow.start_run(run_name="")` inside your training routine.

-1. Use the `display_name` property to configure the job.

    # [Azure CLI](#tab/cli)